AndrewZheng-1011/terrain_champ/README.md

 # terrain_champ
-Simulation of champ quadruped on different ground parameters/terrain

-Modification of champ installation procedure
+Dataset of champ quadruped on different ground parameters/terrain simulated on the Gazebo platform.
+Different gait patterns (forward, left, right, backward), commanded velocities, ground parameters, and terrain profiles are simulated within this dataset.
+The goal of this repository is to provide a dataset of quadruped locomotion on different terrain profiles/paramters.

 ## Installation (To be tested): ##
 ### Install Dependencies ###